mkrupczak3/CS4504-PROJ/README.md

 # TODO

+- [ ] Each member of the documentation report working group must make a fork, add comments, and create a pull request
 - [ ] make TCPClient and TCPServer send and receive binary data
 - [ ] parameterize IP and ports for all programs (make it not hardcoded - default values are ok)
+- [ ] After doing a close reading of the code, estimate the results of the lab benchmarking and begin to stub out a report and user guide (use [this Google Doc](https://docs.google.com/document/d/1GBz-MCbro0JrvfaEXTlpnCDcOlLi4INHzIb_OOtZvw8/edit?usp=sharing))